Stalk and cull deer

 - locate and confirm the condition of the shot deer

-- dispatch wounded deer humanely
+- dispatch the wounded deer humanely

 Knowledge and Understanding